SagarRaghuvanshi31/Keycloak-Documentation/Docs.md

 # Keycloak

-Keycloak is an open-source identity and access management (IAM) tool that provides authentication, authorization, and user management for applications.
-It supports Single Sign-On (SSO), social logins, multi-factor authentication (MFA), role-based access control (RBAC), and integrates with LDAP/Active Directory.
-It works with OAuth 2.0, OpenID Connect, and SAML to secure apps without custom authentication logic.
+Keycloak is an open-source identity and access management (IAM) tool that provides secure authentication and authorization for applications.
+It enables Single Sign-On (SSO), allowing users to log in once and access multiple services without re-entering credentials.

+### Key Features:

+User Authentication – Supports passwords, social logins (Google, Facebook), and multi-factor authentication (MFA).

+User Management – Allows users to manage their accounts, reset passwords, and update profiles.

+Access Control – Provides role-based permissions to restrict access.

+Enterprise Integration – Works with LDAP, Active Directory, and OAuth 2.0/OpenID Connect for seamless authentication.

 ### Keycloakify Overview